VIL-CIEL/VIL-CIEL/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a game inspirated by Undertale for a school project
+- 🔭 Currently working on a mobile application for a school project
-- 🌱 I’m currently learning C++
+- 🌱 Currently learning C++

 <!--
 **VIL-CIEL/VIL-CIEL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.